 We have all had that sinking feeling.
 You call your dog, you know he has heard you, and he totally ignores you.
-You know you need to do something straight away or the habit of ignoring you will get worse.
+You know you need to act straight away or the habit of ignoring you will get worse.
 But what should you do?
 What is the best reaction?
-How should you correct a dog during recall training?
+How should you correct your dog during recall training?

-The traditional advice from dog trainers used to be to get out and correct your dog at the point where he was when you gave the recall.
-To literally run him down, grab him and give him a serious telling off.
+Dog correction by traditional dog trainers used to be physical and immediate.
+To correct your dog you’d need to run them down, grab them and get mad.
 Unfortunately there are huge practical problems with this approach.

-In order for a dog’s behavior to be modified by any consequences you provide, those consequences have to follow the behavior pretty rapidly.
+Dog behavior can only be modified by any consequences you provide, if those consequences follow the behavior rapidly.
+Dog correction must be carried out immediately.
 We are talking seconds here, not minutes.
-You have to get out to the dog before he leaves the place where he ignored you, and before he forgets what it is he did wrong.
+You have to get out to correct the dog before he leaves the place where he ignored you, and before he forgets what it is he did wrong.

 Dogs Can Run Faster Than Humans

-Sometimes, if you are good sprinter, it may be possible to accurately (and therefore effectively) correct a dog.
+Dog correction is possible.
+A good sprinter may be able to accurately (and therefore effectively) correct the dog.
 So that he learns from the experience.
-But more often than not, by the time you reach him, assuming you can catch him, he hasn’t a clue what he is being corrected for.
+But more often than not, by the time you reach him, assuming you can catch him, the dog hasn’t a clue what he is being corrected for.
 Don’t forget that when plunging through undergrowth or up a hill, four legs have the advantage over two!

+Dog correction damages recall training.
 Punishing your dog means that in his eyes you become the ‘bad guy’.
-This may be only temporary, but the effect can be very damaging to the whole recall process.
-Remember too that punishment must be pretty unpleasant in order to counter the fun that the dog just had ignoring your boring old pleas for him to ‘come here’.
+This may be only temporary, but the effect can be very harmful to the whole recall process.
+Dog correction must be pretty unpleasant in order to counter the fun that the dog just had ignoring your boring old pleas for him to ‘come here’.
 Just how mean are you prepared to be?

-The essence of a good recall lies in creating a situation where the dog feels the urge to be next to you more than anything else in the world when he hears that recall signal.
+The essence of good dog recall training lies in creating a situation where the dog feels the urge to be next to you more than anything else in the world when he hears that recall command.
 If you have punished him, no matter how moderately, you will have reduced his desire to get himself next to you.

 This is counter productive and there seems little point in shooting yourself in the foot when there is a better alternative.
 So if there is no point in correcting the dog at all, what should you do?